Pandavas: The Five Warriors: Plot

+Voice cast

 Production

-Pandavas: The Five Warriors is the first computer animated theatrical film to be produced by an Indian company — the Chennai-based multimedia and graphics company Pentamedia Graphics, as well as the first computer animated adaptation of the Mahabharata.
-As the film was mainly targeted at western audiences, the character Duryodhana was renamed "Dhuri", and Yuddhishstia was renamed "Dharm".
-Focusing mainly on the story of the Pandava brothers, the majority of episodes in the Mahabharata were downplayed.
-Krishna's role in the life of the Pandavas did not receive emphasis either, and the film makes only a "passing reference" to the Bhagavad Gita.
+Pandavas: The Five Warriors is the first computer-animated theatrical film to be produced by an Indian company — the Chennai-based multimedia and graphics company Pentamedia Graphics, and is an adaptation of the Mahabharata, focusing specifically on the Pandava brothers.
+As the film was mainly targeted at western audiences, some of the characters' names were either anglicised or shortened.
 Ilaiyaraaja was signed to compose the film's music, and J. D.–Jerry were signed as the creative directors.
 Sujatha was chosen as the screenwriter, while B. Lenin and V. T. Vijayan were signed as the editors.

 Release and reception

 Pandavas: The Five Warriors was released on 23 December 2000, and its television rights were acquired by Cartoon Network, where it aired in both English and Hindi languages.
 S. R. Ashok Kumar of The Hindu positively reviewed the film and its technical aspects, saying "Each and every frame of the nearly 110-minute-long picture is a marvel and it is the best form of expression on celluloid."
-The film won the Second Best Animated Feature Film Award in Vancouver Effects & Animation Festival, 2001, and the National Film Award for Best Feature Film in English.
+It won the National Film Award for Best English Feature Film at the 48th National Film Awards.